TopOneOfTopOne/ticketee/README.md

 * Simple form gem
 * Using global error rescuing i.e. `rescue_from Pundit::NotAuthorizedError` this is located in ApplicationController
 * nested attributes
+* refactoring css into meaningful class names e.g. changing `btn btn-primary` to `a.edit`
 ### Testing features
 * testing features with capybara
 * factory girl replacing fixtures